wrchen2001/wrchen2001.github.io/_pages/about.md

 💡 Research Interests
 ------
-Focusing on the frontiers of artificial intelligence (AI), I aim to develop effective algorithms to advance the field of computer vision and pattern recognition, including:
+Focusing on the frontiers of artificial intelligence (AI), I aim to develop efficient algorithms to advance the field of computer vision and pattern recognition, including:
 * Multi-modality Data Analysis
 * Document Analysis and Recognition
 * Font Generation